mfumagalli/ImaGene/README.md

 There are detailed instructions on how to download conda for [linux](https://conda.io/docs/user-guide/install/linux.html) and [macOS](https://conda.io/docs/user-guide/install/macos.html).
 A suitable environment can be created with

-`mamba create -n ImaGene python=3 tensorflow=2 keras=2 numpy scipy scikit-image scikit-learn matplotlib pydot arviz jupyterlab -y`
+`mamba create -n ImaGene python=3 tensorflow=2 keras=2 numpy scipy scikit-image scikit-learn matplotlib pydot arviz jupyter jupyterlab -y`

 Activate the environment with